 A hiring manager expects you to want to achieve results and get along with co-workers, so it isn't necessary to say so on your CV.
 But using terms like "competitive environment" demonstrates an ability to produce under a level of pressure and achieve both individual and group goals.

 Hiring managers admit that likability is their #! hiring factor, and being approachable is an expectation.
 Christa Mancino, a Technical Recruiter with Procom advises, "Provide specific examples of your interactions with co-workers or teams you've led."

 4. Hard worker

+The quantifiable achievements on your resume will provide proof of your work ethic.
 "Be specific," advises Stephanie Oblitas, an Associate Recruiter with Procom.
 "You need to show how you added value or contributed to the company."

 6. Seasoned/vast knowledge

 Sometimes, even without meaning to, recruiters and hiring managers may unknowingly hold a bias, and these outdated terms could age you.
 Instead, using a word like "skilled" in conjunction with the industry you work in, allows you to describe specific skills that match the job description and increase the SEO value of your resume.

 Resume real estate is valuable, and recruiters and hiring managers already assume you'll have references.
 So leave the statement off the CV and fill the space with your quantifiable achievements instead.